 Panel Members queried why no capital investments for C&YPS had been included.
 Ms Sagar reported that these were dependent on capital grants from the government which had not yet been announced.
-It was agreed that these would be referred to the appropriate Overview and Scrutiny body when they became available.
+It was agreed that the Children's Services Capital programme would be referred to the appropriate Overview and Scrutiny body when available.